-In his book When, Daniel Pink contends that naps are proven to improve cognitive performance and mental health.
-Pink uses a hockey analogy, suggesting “Naps are like Zambonis for our brains - they smooth out the nicks, scuffs, and scratches a typical day has left on our mental ice."
+Pink offers a hockey analogy: "Naps are like Zamobonis for our brains - they smooth out the nicks, scuffs, and scratches a typical day has left on our mental ice."

 So what are some napping tips to remember?
 Consider the following: